bbauska/TUMx-DWAPNx/README.md

 transition function and we will also then specify a duration for this transition.
 In this case, we&apos;ll use 750 milliseconds.

-So, if you then go back to our example and click on the red node, it will slowly increase its size over the course of seven hundred and fifty milliseconds until it stops when we have the right configuration.
+If you then go back to our example and click on the red node, it will slowly increase its size over the course of seven hundred and fifty milliseconds until it stops when we have the right configuration.
 This has shown you how events can be used to keep track with internal changes and also provide some interactive features.

 If you would like to know more, see more examples of different events that you can implement and get a bit more detail of how it actually works in the code, please refer to our demo video.

-<h3 id="ch4-7">4.7 Summary Module 4 - API calls and Data Visualization (0:57)</h3>
+<h3 id="ch4-7">4.7 Summary - API calls and Data Visualization (0:57)</h3>

 Thank you, Dennis, for this introduction to data visualization in JavaScript!

 Summing up this module, we can use data visualization to effectively communicate data.

 Currently, there are three dominant techniques to visualize data on the web.
 These are HTML elements, canvas and SVG.
 One of the most popular libraries to visualize data with JavaScript is D3.
 It allows us to bind data to visual elements and then draw and transform these elements.

 Before we conclude this module, we recommend to remember these principles of data visualizations for more effective data